chef/chef-web-docs/layouts/shortcodes/infra_lang_method_registry_get_values.md

-Use the `registry_value_exists?` method to find out if a registry key value exists.
-Use `registry_data_exists?` to test for the type and data of a registry key value.
+Use the `registry_get_values` method to get the registry key values (name, type, and data) for a Windows registry key.

 <div class="admonition-note">